gsauthof/adf2pdf/README.md

 - Only use of safe compression methods, i.e. no error-prone symbol segmentation style compression like [JBIG2][12] or JB2 that is used in [Xerox photocopiers][12] and the DjVu format.

+## Install Instructions

+Adf2pdf can be directly installed with [`pip`][13], e.g.

+    $ pip3 install --user adf2pdf

+or

+    $ pip3 install adf2pdf

+See also the [PyPI adf2pdf project page][14].

+Alternatively, the Python file `adf2pdf.py` can be directly executed in a cloned repository, e.g.:

+    $ ./adf2pdf.py report.pdf

+In addition to that, one can install the development version from a cloned work-tree like this:

+    $ pip3 install --user .

 ## Hardware Requirements